vaadin/vaadin-core/DEVELOPMENT.md

   > If you encounter permission issues when running `npm` see the article about [fixing npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) on npmjs.com

-4. Use Bower to install the dependencies of the element:
+4. Use Bower to install the dependencies of the component:

   ```shell
   $ cd vaadin-combo-box